 Four+ years at Hypenotic

 I joined the Hypenotic team in 2015 right after graduating from Juno College’s (prev HackerYou) Full-Time Front-End Web Development Immersive.
-Rather than individual project case studies, here’s my condensed journey of learning new software and ‘soft’ skills.
+Rather than individual project case studies, here’s my condensed journey of learning new tech/code and ‘soft’ skills.

 I started with pure WordPress theming.
 Got really friendly with the codex and PHP.
 Making custom fields and custom post types was my jam.
 I led development for sites early on with the help of the team, which brought huge lessons in failure (ex.
 What do you mean a plugin update will crash a whole site even if it works okay locally and on the development server?) and recovery (ie. Take a breath and create action items.
 Eventually you will become quite adept at figuring out which places to look first.
 Psst.
 Check your .htaccess and wp-config.php.).